Sa-Valentin/Target-Click-Project/README-english.md

 # Target Click Game

-## **Description**
+## Description

-Target Click is a simple web-based game designed to test the player's reaction speed.
-The objective is to click on random blocks (Targets) that appear on the screen before time runs out.
-The difficulty increases progressively, challenging the player with new dynamics and mechanics.
+**Target Click** is a simple web game designed to test the player's reaction speed.
+The goal is to click on the random blocks (Targets) that appear on the screen before time runs out.
+The difficulty increases progressively, challenging the player with new dynamics and challenges.

----

 ## **Project Goals**
-This project was started as a learning challenge in JavaScript, with the aim of developing programming logic skills and creating an interactive gaming experience.
-The initial focus was to implement the basic logic of the game by January 6th, with progress geared towards more advanced features and polishing in later versions.
+This project was started as a learning challenge in JavaScript, aiming to develop programming logic skills and create an interactive gaming experience.
+The initial focus was on implementing the basic game logic by January 6th, with progress directed towards more advanced features and polish in subsequent versions.

-Key objectives include:
+The main objectives include:
-- Adding more levels of difficulty.
+- Add more difficulty levels.
-- Creating dynamic and satisfying animations.
+- Create dynamic and satisfying animations.
-- Improving design and user experience (UI/UX).
+- Improve the design and user experience (UI/UX).
-- Implementing music and sound effects.
+- Implement music and sound effects.

 ---